sharm588/Helium-Adventure/README.md

 # Helium-Adventure
-Repository for iOS application built with Unity game engine
+Repository for iOS application built with Unity game engine.
+Clone repository and open with Unity Hub.
-## How to Open Project

-    git clone repo
+## About